pablohpaiva22/testimonials-slider/README.md

 Your users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size.
-- Navigate the slider using either their mouse/trackpad or keyboard
+- Navigate the slider using either their mouse/trackpad or keyboard.

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.